Revisiting wind wave growth with fully-coupled direct numerical simulations: Scaling the wave form drag and the energy input rate

 \subsection{Wave drag $F_p/\tau_0$}

-We have shown that the drag is not a strong function of $c/u_*$ in the slow wave regime.
+In \S\ref{sec:pressure_amp_phase}, we have shown that the drag is not a strong function of $c/u_*$ in the slow wave regime.
 However, it is strongly dependent on the steepness.
-Figure \ref{fig:drag_coefficient} shows the drag coefficient $F_p/\tau_0$ as a function of the wave steepness $ak$.
-Since the amplitude changes very slowly in most cases, the initial steepness is a good enough representation of the transient $a(t)k$.
+Instead of showing the wave form drag $F_p$ as a function of initial $ak$, figure \ref{fig:drag_coefficient} shows the drag coefficient $F_p/\tau_0$ as a function of the rms steepness $a_{rms}k$.
+Since for the small wave age cases (the green dots), there is a significant increase of $a_{rms}k$ due to the wind forcing, we take multiple averaging windows.
+The points that belong to the same case are connected with a line.
+The bar in $x$ axis is the range of $a_{rms}k$ in the averaging time window.
+The bar in $y$ axis is the standard deviation of $F_p$ fluctuation, which is mostly due to the turbulent fluctuation (see figure \ref{fig:Fp_evolution}).

+Again if we analyse the first data point of each green dots group and the blue and purple dots of the same initial $ak$, they are close to each other, as we have found in \S\ref{sec:pressure_amp_phase}, meaning that the the ratio $c/u*$ has little effect on the wave form drag.
 For the small steepness regime ($ak<0.2$), the data roughly scales with $(ak)^2$, with some small variation in different $c/u_*$,

-More specifically the prefactor is $1/2P\sin(\phi_p)$, with $P$ defined in \ref{eqn:ratioP}.
-For higher steepness $ak=0.2, 0.25$, we see a plateau in $F_p/\tau_0$ and a clear departure from the $(ak)^2$ scaling, and slightly larger variation with $c/u_*$.
-This plateau is very likely due to the fact that the flow is mostly separated.
+More specifically the prefactor is $1/2P\sin(\phi_p)$, with $P$ defined in (\ref{eqn:ratioP}).
+For higher steepness $ak=0.2, 0.25$, we see a plateau in $F_p/\tau_0$ and a departure from the $(ak)^2$ scaling, and slightly larger variation with $c/u_*$.

+However, if we trace an individual case of $c/u_*=0.2$, the picture is further complicated.
+For example, for the $ak=0.2$ case, the $F_p$ value undergoes stages of growth and increases from $0.25\tau_0$ to around $0.7\tau_0$ over the course of $a_{rms}k$ from 0.2 to 0.27.
+The time evolution of the strongly forced cases overall seems to better fits the $(a_{rms}k)^2$ scaling than the ensemble of cases, which falls shorts of the $(ak)^2$ scaling.
+There also seems to be a wave history effect: for example, the initial $ak=0.15$ case shows higher value of $F_p/\tau$ when $a_{rms}(t)k$ reaches 0.2, when compared to the case with initial $ak=0.2$.
+This is probably related to the wave geometry and its short-crestness that evolves with the amplitude growth, that is not captured by only varying the initial amplitude for the Stokes waves.